-- (1) The aggrieved person or the Department has the burden of proving that an action, practice or practices caused or predictably will cause a disparate impact. - (2) Once the aggrieved person or the Department satisfies the burden of proof set forth in paragraph (1) of this subsection, the respondent has the burden of proving that the respondent had a legally sufficient justification under subsection (C) in this section. - (3) If the respondent satisfies the burden of proof set forth in paragraph (2) of this subsection, the aggrieved person or the Department may still prevail upon proving that the purpose for the challenged action or practice can be equally served by an action or practice that has a less discriminatory effect.
+- (2) If the complainant, plaintiff, or petitioner shows that the challenged practice has a disparate impact, the respondent can avoid liability by showing that the practice is justified despite the disparate impact.
+In a legal proceeding, this means that once the complainant, plaintiff, or petitioner satisfies the burden of proof set forth in paragraph (1) of this subsection, the burden shifts to the respondent to prove that the challenged practice meets the elements of a legally sufficient justification under subsection (c) in this section. - (3) If the respondent satisfies the burden of proof set forth in paragraph (2) of this subsection, the complainant, plaintiff, or petitioner may still prevail by proving that the purpose for the challenged action or practice can be equally served by an action or practice that has a less discriminatory effect.